-Based upon our current and projected income and assets (including goodwill and taking into account our cash balances, including the anticipated proceeds from this offering) and the anticipated market price of the ordinary shares in this offering, it is likely that we will be classified as a PFIC for the current taxable and future taxable years at least until we start generating a substantial amount of active revenue.
+Based upon our income and assets (including goodwill) and the market price of our ordinary shares during 2020, it is likely that we will be classified as a PFIC for the taxable year ended December 31, 2020.
+Depending upon the composition of our income and assets and the market price of our ordinary shares during 2021 and subsequent taxable years and whether we start generating a substantial amount of active revenue, we could continue to be classified as a PFIC for 2021 and subsequent taxable years.
 Accordingly, prospective investors should be willing to assume the risks of investing in a PFIC.